 AIOFA founder, director, and coach Gene Straughan has played or coached football for the past several decades.
 He was a quarterback, receiver and defensive back during his playing days.
 Gene has coached a spread style offense at the elementary, middle, and high school levels.
 His 3rd-4th and 5th-6th grade teams have averaged 25 TD passes per season.
 One of his 5th-6th grade teams went 12-0 and threw 35 TD passes.
 His middle school teams have put up a 20-4 record, averaging 29 touchdown passes a season with one junior high team going 6-0 and throwing 37 TD passes.

 Gene was selected as the 2007 Middle School Coach of the Year by the Washington State Football Coaches Association.
 He also has coached skilled players at the high school level for years.
-He is now coaching quarterbacks and receivers for the Lewis-Clark Valley College Team.
-The Loggers compete against community colleges and Division III schools around the Pacific Northwest.
+He is now coaching quarterbacks and receivers for the Lewis-Clark Valley Collegiate Football Program in Idaho.
+The Loggers compete against NAIA and Division III teams around the Northwest.
 Gene started the Straughan’s AIOFA to offer comprehensive, but affordable instruction to quarterbacks and receivers of all ages.
 To him the game of football is about spreading the field and airing it out.

 AIOFA coach Josh Straughan was a quarterback at Southern Illinois University.
 He is a talented and hard working athlete who has played football since the third grade.
 He threw 84 TDs during youth football and 59 TDs in middle school.
 He won the offensive player award at the Seattle NFL O-D Camp.
 At Colton High School, Josh scored 141 TDs.
 He threw 662 completions and 114 TDs for 10,407 yards while rushing for 27 TDs and 1,258 yards.
 In his senior year, Josh completed 232 passes, threw 41 TDs, and rushed for 19 TDs for a combined 4,344 yards.
 He was selected as an all league and all state QB, along with being named the Washington State 1B Player of the Year.